salesforce/metabadger/README.md

 <!-- commands -->

 **discover-metadata**

 A summary of your overall instance metadata service usage including which version and an overall enforcement percentage.
 Using these numbers will help you understand the overall posture of how hardened your metadata usage is and where you're enforcing v2 vs v1.

+Options:\
+--json : a JSON summary of the metadata usage breakdown

 **discover-role-usage**